Uende/black-friday/README.md

-# Balck Friday Landing Page 🛍️
+# Black Friday Landing Page 🛍️

 This is a project developed by Uende Teles as a solution for the #Challenge1 of the FullStack Hiring Coders training program. 👩🏾‍💻😃